kirinelf/Grand-Order-Reroller/README.md

 - Ability to change and edit the script without redoing the entire macro, this script can easily be updated to account for changes in the tutorial in the future.

 However, it is not perfect.
 This method of rerolling has two major issues:
 - It requires mouse focus, so it's diffult to do anything else on the same PC at the same time.
-I have a laptop that I'm not using right now, so that's what I use for this script.
 - Only one instance, as a consequence of the above problem.

 # What It Does